Who Are the Leading Customer Service BPO Providers in Europe? Market Overview 2026

 Major BPO providers operating in Eastern Europe include Armatis (Poland), Teleperformance (Romania, Bulgaria), Concentrix (Poland, Romania), Foundever (Poland), and Mplus Group (multiple Eastern European markets).
 Poland, Romania, and Bulgaria are the dominant nearshore hubs, combining costs 30% to 50% below Western European onshore, multilingual workforce capability, and intra-EU GDPR compliance.

 GDPR regulates the transfer of personal data outside the European Economic Area (EEA).
-For providers based outside the EU — in Morocco, India, or the Philippines — specific contractual mechanisms are required, including standard contractual clauses or adequacy decisions.
-This constraint steers many companies toward intra-EU providers or offshore providers that have implemented robust, auditable GDPR compliance frameworks.
+For providers based outside the EU, such as in Morocco, India, or the Philippines, specific contractual mechanisms are required, including standard contractual clauses or adequacy decisions.
+This constraint steers many companies toward intra-EU providers or offshore providers with robust, auditable GDPR compliance frameworks.
 Verifying GDPR compliance in detail, not just accepting a declaration, should be standard practice in any BPO RFP process.

 Automation transforms the market but does not destroy it.
-92% of European organisations are integrating or planning to integrate AI into their outsourced customer service — but this integration is happening alongside human teams, not instead of them.
-Value is migrating toward complexity, expertise, and relationship management: precisely the terrain where specialist providers are well positioned to grow.
+92% of European organisations are integrating or planning to integrate AI into their outsourced customer service, but this integration is happening alongside human teams, not instead of them.
+Value is migrating toward complexity, expertise, and relationship management: precisely the terrain where specialist providers like Armatis are well positioned to grow.

 Share on